Lord Dismiss Us: Plot summary

 The novel is set in a public school in England in the 1960s.
 It deals with the love affair between two boys, together with the internal politics of the school itself.
 Carleton, a sixth former, loves Allen, a boy two years his junior.
 At the same time, the headmaster is trying to enforce a policy against such liaisons.

 Historical context

 The novel is set firmly in the era in which it was written.
 It appeared in the same year that homosexuality between consenting adults was legalised in the UK.

 Adaptations

 In 2017, Taggart creator Glenn Chandler adapted the novel into a play for the Edinburgh Festival Fringe, to mark the 50th Anniversary of the partial legalisation of homosexuality in England and Wales.
 The play received positive reviews, and subsequently transferred to the Above The Stag Theatre in London later that year.
-The play was once again reviewed positively, and received four Off West End Award nominations, including "Best Production" and "Best New Play".
+The play was once again reviewed positively, and was nominated for four Offies, including "Best Production" and "Best New Play".